 When we hear the term "diamond colour" it's often a little off-putting because diamonds have no colour - right?
 Well, not exactly, the colour of a diamond can actually range from white/colourless to pink, red and even green.
 Let's dive in and take a closer look at diamond colour.

 Coloured or Colourless?

 When referring to the colour of a diamond we start out with the term 'colourless' which marks the top of the scale.
-Completely colourless diamonds are the rarest to find and of course the most sought after.
-Something of importance to note, is that even though we may refer to a diamond as slightly tinted or not quite colourless, the colour to the naked eye is actually very hard to see until we get up to the higher end of the colour scale.
+Completely colourless diamonds are the rarest to find and of course, the most sought after.
+Something of importance to note is that even though we may refer to a diamond as slightly tinted or not entirely colourless, the colour to the naked eye is actually very hard to see until we get up to the higher end of the colour scale.
 It's not until around stages S-Z that we get into diamonds of noticeable colour or "yellow diamonds".

-Diamond experts will classify a diamonds colour by looking at the intensity of yellow saturation observed in the stone.
-The variation between each colour grade is very fluid and the colours are not clearly defined, it takes a very trained eye to be able to confidently classify a diamonds colour.
+Diamond experts will classify the colour of a diamond by looking at the intensity of yellow saturation observed in the stone.
+The variation between each colour grade is very fluid and the colours are not clearly defined, it takes a very trained eye to be able to confidently classify a diamond's colour.
 As we go up in stages it becomes easier, as there becomes less transparency and more colour saturation, but the early stages of white or colourless diamonds can look very similar.
-Another factor in a diamonds colour is the size of the cut stone; two diamonds of different sizes can be cut from the same rough diamond and look like they have different colour simply because the facets are larger and therefore light reflects more easily through the larger stone.
+Another factor in the colour of a diamond is the size of the cut stone; two diamonds of different sizes can be cut from the same rough diamond and look like they have different colour simply because the facets are larger and therefore light reflects more easily through the larger stone.

 Shop diamond jewellery and diamond engagement rings at www.silverijewellers.ca/shop. ••